Roy Alvarez

 Leandro Delantar Alvarez (March 23, 1950 – February 11, 2014), better known by his screen name Roy Alvarez, was a Filipino actor, director and screenwriter for film, television and theater in the Philippines.

 Biography

-He was born on March 23, 1950 in Pagbilao, Quezon, Philippines as Leandro Delantar Alvarez.
+He was born on March 23, 1950, in Pagbilao, Quezon, Philippines as Leandro Delantar Alvarez.
 He finished his Bachelor of Science in Commerce at the University of Santo Tomas in Manila, Philippines.
 He lived for some time in the United States.

 He was also a lecturer and speaker on Consciousness Development, Inner and Outer Ecology, Healing Mother Earth and Zero Waste Management.

 In March 1989, he signed an eight-picture deal with Viva Films, and was set to star in the film Imortal alongside Vilma Santos and Christopher de Leon; however, he eventually dropped out of the project.

+He was the former president of ET CE TERRA, a Filipino UFO enthusiasts group.

 Personal life

 He was married to Nieves Campa and they have a daughter, Miren Alvarez who is married to Paolo Fabregas, a son of his friend and fellow actor Jaime Fabregas.